 That is fundamentally wrong.
 There’s no logic, there’s no reason, and it shows a clear lack of understanding as far as I am concerned.
 I exited that conversation the only way I knew how.
 I turned around and walked away.

-6 years later, and I still am working through how to publicly say what I believe.
+6 (as of the repost, now 9) years later, and I still am working through how to publicly say what I believe.

 I’m not for abortion, and I’m not against abortion.
 It’s not something I would choose, but the point is that it’s not my right to choose that in the first place.
-I’m not a woman, and will never be faced with this decision no matter what happens to me, and therefore I have no right to decide anything.
+I cannot give birth to a child, and will never be faced with this decision no matter what happens to me, and therefore I have no right to decide anything.

 I think it’s something that has and will always exist in this world, and so we may as well make sure that there’s safe access available to these resources.
 As history has shown us, when there isn’t safe medical access to abortion, things get ugly pretty quickly.
-If a woman makes the choice, I think she has the right to be in a medically sound environment with people who know how to properly perform the procedure.
+If someone makes the choice, I think they have the right to be in a medically sound environment with people who know how to properly perform the procedure.